TanhTran/getting-and-cleaning-data/README.md

 	1. features[measurements,1]
 	2. features[measurements,2]

-b. based on the results of the above, "features[measurements,2]" will be named as "labelMeasurements":
+b.based on the results of the above, "features[measurements,2]" will be named as "labelMeasurements":

 	3. labelMeasurements<- features[measurements,2]

-c.
-Using "gsub" command to replace any uneccesary characters to make it easy to read:
+c.Using "gsub" command to replace any uneccesary characters to make it easy to read:

 	4. gsub("\\-|\\(\\)","",labelMeasurements)